rust-lang/wg-async/src/vision/status_quo/barbara_carefully_dismisses_embedded_future.md

     }
 ```

-At this point, Barbara starts to think about the size impact of these changes.
 `PRINT_WAKER` is stored in `.bss`, which occupies space in RAM but not flash.
 It
 is two words in size.
 It points to a
 [`RawWakerVTable`](https://doc.rust-lang.org/stable/core/task/struct.RawWakerVTable.html)
-that is provided by the executor.
-Considering that this code is designed to run
+that is provided by the executor. `RawWakerVTable` does not appear to be
-without `alloc`, `RawWakerVTable` seems awfully wasteful. `drop` is a no-op,
+designed for a no-`alloc` environment.
+In a no-`alloc` environment, `drop` and
-`clone` seems like it will be a no-op, and `wake`/`wake_by_ref` seem like
+`clone` are generally no-ops, and `wake`/`wake_by_ref` seem like duplicates.
-duplicates.
+Looking at `RawWakerVTable` made Barbara think about the size impact of using
+`Future`.

-At this point, Barbara thought about the overhead and decided it would be worth
+Barbara decided the overhead would be worth it if it made it easy to work with
-it if it made it easy to work with future combinators from external crates, and
+future combinators from external crates *and* could function as a lightweight
-could function as a lightweight form of multithreading.
-To support this, Barbara
+form of multithreading.
+To support this, Barbara decides to implement an
-decides to implement an executor designed to function like a background thread.
+executor designed to function like a background thread.
+Because `alloc` is not
-This executor is started using a `spawn` function, and otherwise runs entirely
+available, this executor contains a single future.
+The executor has a `spawn`
+function that accepts a future and starts running that future (overwriting the
+existing future in the executor if one is already present).
+Once started, the
-in kernel callbacks.
+executor runs entirely in kernel callbacks.

 Barbara identifies several factors that add branching and error handling code to
 the executor: